Kenneth P. Bergquist (Department of Defense)

-Kenneth Paul Bergquist Jr. (born 1944) is an American brigadier general.
+Kenneth Paul Bergquist Jr. (July 12, 1944 – June 7, 2023) was an American brigadier general.
 He served as the United States Assistant Secretary of the Navy (Manpower and Reserve Affairs) from 1988 to 1989.

 Biography

-Bergquist was born in Washington, D.C. on July 12, 1944, while his father Kenneth Bergquist Sr. was serving in the United States Army Air Forces during World War II.
+Kenneth Bergquist was born in 1944 in Washington, D.C. while his father Kenneth Bergquist Sr. was serving in the United States Army Air Forces during World War II.
 He attended the Phillips Academy until March 1960 before transferring to Concord High School, graduating in 1962.
 He then attended the United States Naval Academy for two years before transferring to Stanford University, graduating with a B.A. in 1967.

 Upon graduation, Bergquist joined the United States Army and served in the army until 1974.
 For two of his years in the army, he saw action in the Vietnam War in Vietnam and Cambodia.
 For his combat service, he was awarded the Silver Star, six Bronze Stars and two Purple Hearts.

 Bergquist left the army in 1974, but remained a member of the United States Army Reserve.
 Starting in 1974, Bergquist attended the University of Texas School of Law, receiving his J.D. in 1977.

 After law school, Bergquist joined the Central Intelligence Agency as an intelligence officer and paramilitary officer.
 He then joined the staff of United States Senator Alan K. Simpson (R—Wyoming) as Legislative Counsel.
 He next became Chief Counsel and Staff Director of the United States Senate Committee on Veterans' Affairs.

 In 1983, Bergquist became deputy assistant secretary for readiness, force management and training at the United States Department of the Army.
 In 1986, he became deputy assistant attorney general in the United States Department of Justice's Office of Legislative Affairs.